How Long Does a Car Battery Last?

 When it comes to the battery in your car, there are several signs your battery is failing.

-There are a number of things to consider when determining whether or not you need to replace your car battery.
+Several factors must be considered when determining whether or not you need to replace your car battery.
 One thing to look for is the lights on your car dashboard.

 If they start dimming or flicker while you are driving, then this could indicate that the battery is failing.